danth6961/tsp-rebalance-app/docs/project_handoff.md

 9. Save state and log the run.
 10. Manually confirm any actual IFT action.

-### Important workflow rule
+### Important Workflow Rule
 The safest workflow is:
 - the engine may recommend `SUBMIT IFT`
 - but only the manual submit button should increment the IFT count and write the transaction row

-That means recommendation and actual confirmation are intentionally separated.
+Recommendation and confirmation must remain separate.

 ---

-## Current regime allocations
+## Current Regime Allocations

-These are the current tactical baselines, and they should be treated as the canonical regime set unless intentionally changed in `constants.py` .
+These are the current tactical baselines and should be treated as canonical unless intentionally changed in `constants.py`.

 ### Risk-On Override
 - G 30